gary149/skills/apps/tutorials/llm-training-guide.md

 Fine-tune Qwen3-0.6B on the trl-lib/Capybara dataset for instruction following.
 ```

-Claude analyzes your request and prepares a training configuration.
+The coding agent analyzes your request and prepares a training configuration.
 For a 0.6B model on a demo dataset, it selects `t4-small`—enough GPU for this model size and the cheapest option available.

 ### Review Before Submitting

-Before Claude submits anything, you'll see the configuration:
+Before your coding agent submits anything, you'll see the configuration:

 ```
 I'll fine-tune Qwen/Qwen3-0.6B on trl-lib/Capybara using SFT.